pweeks8/osTicket_HomeLab/README.md

-<p>James Holden, a senior software developer, has successfully obtained approval for elevated administrative rights.
-As the IT administrator, your task is to grant James the necessary permissions while ensuring a secure and controlled activation process.
+<p>John Jacob, a senior software developer, has successfully obtained approval for elevated administrative rights.
+As the IT administrator, your task is to grant John the necessary permissions while ensuring a secure and controlled activation process.
 </p>

 <br>